Obstetrician Gynecologist

 If a woman very late in a pregnancy were to die, is it possible to save the fetus?

-Asked by Gumshoo17 over 11 years ago
+Asked by Gumshoo17 about 12 years ago

 Yes.
 In very rare circumstances, a "perimortem" cesarean section can be performed.
 The decision to proceed with the surgery needs to be made immediately, before the loss of maternal blood flow has caused a lack of oxygen to the fetus.
 In skilled hands, a baby can be delivered by cesarean section within minutes, which may just allow at least one life to be saved.